yuichiiino1/WormTracer/WormTracer19_5/README.md

 - zzzzz_x.csv, zzzzz_y.csv
 Numerical data of estimated centerlines.
 The _x.csv file includes x coordinates and _y.csv file y coordinates.
 Rows correspond to frames of input images, while columns correspond to centerline junction points from head to tail.
 - zzzzz_x_rev.csv, zzzzz_y_rev.csv
-Numerical data of inverted centerlines, to be used in case head assignment was incorrect.
+Numerical data of inverted centerlines, to be used in case head/tail assignment was incorrect.
 <br>

 6. Adjustable hyperparameters<br>